 What needs improvement?I don't have my list at the moment, but there are things we would like to have.
 One of the things we would like is the ability to have more than one system role manager.
 That would be nice.
 For… more»

-If you previously used a different solution, which one did you use and why did you switch?We had something we built ourselves, but it was not integrated with anything.
+Which solution did I use previously and why did I switch?We had something we built ourselves, but it was not integrated with anything.
 It was mostly just a list.
 When the world is changing and getting more technical, people need more access and we needed… more»

 What other advice do I have?It's very good to have a system that handles access rights and a system that you can automate with a lot of other systems like with LDAP and Active Directory.
 You can probably integrate it with other… more»